 If you’re short on time this autumn, don’t let that deter you.
 The following adventures can be pulled off in as little as an afternoon, or savored for days.
 The shortest drive is 37 miles, and the longest is 469 miles.

 1. Cherohala Skyway — North Carolina and Tennessee

 The Federal Highway Administration highlights this national scenic byway’s “mile-high vistas and brilliant fall foliage.”

-The Cherohala Skyway stretches for some 40 miles of paved, two-lane road between the towns of Robbinsville, North Carolina, and Tellico Plains, Tennessee.
-Along the way, the byway winds through two national forests for which it’s named, the Cherokee National Forest in Tennessee and the Nantahala National Forest in North Carolina.
+The Cherohala Skyway stretches for some 40 miles, winding through the two national forests for which it’s named, the Cherokee National Forest in Tennessee and the Nantahala National Forest in North Carolina.

 Leaves start turning color as early as September in higher elevations and continue through mid-November in lower elevations.

 2. Blue Ridge Parkway — North Carolina and Virginia

 Travel its 469 miles in autumn, and you’ll be treated to far more than colorful leaves, says the Federal Highway Administration: